AlSirang/nft-swap/README.md

 ## Solution

-Create a user-friendly NFT swap platform with user verification, NFT verification, optional ETH transactions, and an escrow service to enhance trust, efficiency, and accessibility in the NFT swap ecosystem.
+Create a user-friendly NFT swap platform, It allows NFT swap, optional ETH can be send along offer.
+It is an escrow service to enhance trust, efficiency, and accessibility in the NFT swap ecosystem.

 # Folder structure